soderlind/virtual-media-folders/README.md

 # Copyright and License

-Media Manager is copyright 2025 Per Soderlind
+Virtual Media Folders is copyright 2025 Per Soderlind

-Media Manager is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 2 of the License, or (at your option) any later version.
+Virtual Media Folders is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 2 of the License, or (at your option) any later version.

-Media Manager is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+Virtual Media Folders is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 You should have received a copy of the GNU Lesser General Public License along with the Extension.
 If not, see http://www.gnu.org/licenses/.